Lemonous/interlecture/README.md

 Note: while running python3.5 or lower is not recommended, it is possible and only requires replacing the `hashlib.sha3_512` function in `interlecture/interauth/views.py` with any other hashing function.

 It is a good idea to set up `virtualenv`, so that python packages aren't installed system wide.
-These commands can be run from the project root, for instance (e.g. the folder where README.md lies):
+These commands can be run anywhere you want, for instance in the project root (e.g. the folder where README.md lies).
+The virtualenvironment will be put in whichever folder you are currently in:

 ```bash
 $ pip3 install virtualenv